zzzprojects/Eval-Expression.NET/docs/pages/api/linq-dynamic.md

  - ThenByDescendingDynamic
  - ThenByDynamic

-> The **"Dynamic"** suffix is required for not overriding the default behavior (Ordering or selecting by a string is valid).
+> The **"Dynamic"** suffix is required for not overriding the default behavior (ordering or selecting by a string is valid).

 ### Example
 {% highlight csharp %}